EnArvy/AniconforAnilist/README.md

 ### Alright.
 It works but I'm curious as to how?
 It, uhhh
 - Gets the Anime Name from the Folder Name
-- Searches that name on MAL with Jikan API
+- Searches that name on Anilist with it's API
 - Asks you to choose the anime from results
 - Gets the artwork and converts it into an icon
 - Makes a `desktop.ini` file which sets the folder icon.